Secondary School Vocational Ed Teachers

-Secondary School Vocational Ed Teachers teach occupational, career and technical, or vocational subjects at the secondary school level in public or private schools.
+Secondary School Career/Technical Education Teachers teach occupational, career and technical, or vocational subjects at the secondary school level in public or private schools.

 - Observe and evaluate students’ performance, behavior, social development, and physical health.

-Secondary Vocational Ed Teachers with little to no experience tend to make between $38320 and $45490 while the more experienced ones make over $69620 per year.
+Secondary School Vocational Ed Teachers with little to no experience tend to make between $41250 and $49220 while the more experienced ones can earn over $74930 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Secondary Vocational Ed Teacher is to move to a higher paying state like CT.
-Right now, the highest paying states for Secondary Vocational Ed Teachers are CT, RI, AK, MA and NJ.
+One of the easiest ways to increase your salary as a Secondary School Career/Technical Education Teacher is to move to a higher paying state like MA.
+Right now, the highest paying states for Secondary School Vocational Ed Teachers are MA, CT, CA, AK and NY.

-3 other factors that can increase your salary as A Secondary Vocational Ed Teacher is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Secondary School Career/Technical Education Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Secondary Vocational Ed Teachers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Post-bachelor certificate.
+We asked other Secondary School Vocational Ed Teachers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Post-Secondary Certificate.

 Pros and Cons